 The POST HOSTEL

 Cool, modern and clean, Stay Inn is also conveniently located in the City Centre, near the Old Town and all the tourist attractions.
 The atmosphere is relaxed and perhaps a bit less party-centric than Abraham, so if you like quieter hostels, this may be a better ma tch for you.
 The staff is extremely friendly and knowledgeable and the overall vibe is extremely cozy.
+If you are looking for comfortable and affordable hostels in Jerusalem, then you should check this out.

 THE BEST HOTELS IN JERUSALEM